eugenetan01/kong-rate-limit/README.md

 4. Setup a load test of: <br/>
   a.
 10 users <br/>
   b. ramp up of 10
-5. Watch the number of errors increase
+5. Watch the number of errors increase as requests per second increase

 __Measurement__
 1. Navigate to the statistics dashboard